TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/1-first-orientation.rst

 .. note::

-   If you are not familiar with the terms classes and interfaces, you should look into the section "Object oriented programming with PHP" in chapter 2, *Basic principles*.
+   If you are not familiar with the terms classes and interfaces, you should look into "Object oriented programming with PHP".

 In the folder :file:`Resources` you will find all files which are included at runtime, but no classes or interfaces.
 In particular,